motif-project/motif-core-contracts/docs/src/src/interfaces/IAppRegistry.sol/interface.IAppRegistry.md

 ### cancelSalt

-Cancels a salt for an app
+Cancels a salt to prevent its future use

+*Requirements:
+- Salt must not be already cancelled, reverts with `SaltAlreadyUsed`
+- Caller must be the app that would use this salt, reverts with `UnauthorizedCaller`*

 ```solidity